 Delafield Farmers Market

-7 a.m. – 1 p.m., Saturdays through October.
-Producer-only market; locally grown vegetables, fruits, herbs, honey, cider, flowers, annual bedding and perennial plants, ironworks, homespun woolen yarns and other locally handcrafted items.
+7 am – 1 pm, Saturdays through October.
+This producer-only market features locally grown vegetables, fruits, herbs, honey, cider, fresh and dried flowers, annual bedding and perennial plants, ironworks, homespun woolen yarns and handcrafted items by local artisans.
 262-968-4471.

 East Side Open Market